Halloween (franchise): Video games

+Halloween: The Game, developed by IllFonic and co-published by IllFonic Publishing and Gun Interactive, was announced in August 2025.
+The game is based on the 1978 film and includes single-player and multiplayer modes, including an asymmetrical multiplayer mode in which one player controls Michael Myers while four players control Haddonfield civilians.
+It is scheduled for release on September 8, 2026, for PlayStation 5, Windows, and Xbox Series X and Series S.

 Merchandise

 Halloween has also seen profitability through various merchandise like toys, dolls, statues, model kits, bobbleheads, snow globes, movie posters, masks, T-shirts, hats, and more.
-Michael Myers has made appearances in the form of dolls and toys from McFarlane Toys, Mezco Toyz, Sideshow Collectibles and NECA.
+Michael Myers has made appearances in the form of dolls and toys from McFarlane Toys, Mezco Toyz, Sideshow Collectibles and National Entertainment Collectibles Association (NECA).
 Even Dr. Loomis has been immortalized in plastic alongside Michael Myers in a two-figure set produced by NECA.

 The Michael Myers mask has been reproduced over the years by Don Post, the mask company responsible for the creation of the masks from several of the Halloween films (the Silver Shamrock novelty factory seen in Halloween III was actually shot on location in one of Don Post's factories).
 While Don Post reproductions of the Michael Myers mask are still commonly found in costume stores every Halloween, the license to produce Michael Myers masks has since been given to Cinema Secrets, the company commissioned with the creation of the Michael Myers mask for Halloween: Resurrection.
 As of 2012, Universal Pictures has granted license to Trick or Treat Studios to produce two versions of the Michael Myers mask from Halloween II, one "clean" version and one with the famous "blood tears".

 Many versions of the original Halloween as well as several of its sequels have been released on DVD and Blu-ray by Anchor Bay Entertainment, Universal Pictures and Dimension Films.
 In December 2007, there were reports that the Producer's Cut of Halloween: The Curse of Michael Myers might get a DVD release in the future.

 Following the first Blu-ray release of the original Halloween, all other films in the series were subsequently released to Blu-ray, as well.

 Home video distributors Anchor Bay Entertainment and Scream Factory released Halloween: The Complete Collection to Blu-ray on September 23, 2014.
 This box set brings together all ten Halloween films released to date.
 Two versions of The Complete Collection were released: a standard 10-disc set featuring the first eight original films of the series and Rob Zombie's 2007 and 2009 remakes, and a "Limited Edition" 15-disc set, containing the ten films on ten discs, and five extra discs featuring the television versions of Halloween and Halloween II, the never-before released Halloween 6: The Producer's Cut, a bonus disc to Rob Zombie's Halloween, and a bonus disc containing all-new special features from all ten films.
 The box set won the 2015 Saturn Award for Best DVD/BD Collection Release.